Prepare for Momma & Baby Yoga

 When to Start and Stop Attending

-Typically moms are ready between 6-12 weeks after delivery.
-(General rule of thumb: vaginal birth will take about 4-6 weeks; c-section will take about 6-12 weeks to recover enough to attend.)
-Every woman heals differently.
+Typically birth-givers are ready between 6-12 weeks after childbirth.
+(General rule of thumb: vaginal birth about 4-6 weeks; c-section about 6-12 weeks to recover and feel read to attend.)
+Every person heals differently.
 Once you and baby feel ready or you have received the okay from your healthcare provider, then come on in!

 This class is designed with mom as the focal point.
-Once baby begins to crawl he/she becomes more of a distraction for mom.
-This often occurs between 8-12 months of age.
-Mom will notice how she’s chasing baby most of the time; rather than participating.
-This is the cue that baby is ready to graduate into a new class.
+Somewhere between between 8-14 months of age mom/caregiver will notice more time spent chasing baby than participating with the group.
+This is the cue that baby is ready to graduate into a new kind of class.

 - Wear comfortable clothing to allow yourself to bend forward and stretch sideways without the need to constantly adjust clothing.